RasUnder025/BuiltIT_UGC/README.md

 https://github.com/DhruvRekhawat/captain

+## Challanges & solutions

-prevents the opening site to mess with the opener via JavaScript
+- prevents the opening site to mess with the opener via JavaScript

 ```typescript
 <rel = "noreferrer noopener">
 ```

-Argument of type ‘() => Promise’ is not assignable to parameter of type ‘EffectCallback’.
+- Argument of type ‘() => Promise’ is not assignable to parameter of type ‘EffectCallback’.
 Type ‘Promise’ is not assignable to type ‘void | (() => void)

-Define an async function inside the useEffect hook
+- Define an async function inside the useEffect hook

 ```typescript
 const fetchUser = async () => {}